 As 2014 came to a close, it became clear to everyone working in the Afghan private sector that the economy was cooling down.
 As foreign military forces and non-government organizations left the country, so did the high-dollar service and support contracts.
 In a leaner, more competitive economy, companies would have to get smarter with their marketing activities and budgets or face an untimely end.

 Afghanistan Monitoring & Research (AMR) was established in November 2014, and received its business license in January 2015.
-AMR Group now consists of three subsidiary companies: Afghanistan Monitoring & Research (media monitoring and market research), AMR Production (visual media production and event management), and Rooms Advertising Services (property advertising).
+AMR Group now consists of three subsidiary companies: Afghanistan Monitoring & Research (media monitoring and market research), AMR Production (visual media production and event management), and Rooms Advertising Services (property advertising and website development).
+Our full company profile can be accessed here.

 Local Expertise: AMR is operated by professionals with years of experience in the Afghan media and marketing sector.